Table of contents

 b.)
 If the JVM explores all of the methods on the call stack and cannot find an appropriate handler, the Exception object is sent to the default exception handler, which is part of the run-time system.
 This handler prints the exception information and aborts the program.

-Exception vs Errors
+Difference Between Exception and Errors

 Considering the hierarchy of Exceptions in Java as explained above, it can be concluded that both Error and Exception are subclasses of the Throwable parent class.